 8. Candyman’s Shearling Trench: A Haunting Sartorial Statement

-Particularly popular with black audiences due to its revolutionary depiction of POC characters in an urban Chicago setting, Candyman was certainly one of the more unique films in the 1990s canon of slasher-horror that pervaded the decade.
+Particularly popular with black audiences due to its revolutionary depiction of POC characters in an urban Chicago setting, Candyman was certainly one of the more unique films in the 1990s canon of slasher horror that permeated the decade.

 It almost seems like a given that each slasher villain will have an iconic piece of clothing.
 Michael Myers has his William Shatner mask.
 Jason Vorhees has his vintage hockey goalie mask.
 Freddie Kruger has his striped sweater.